listens to yours… What would happen if one woman told the truth about her life?Muriel Rukeyser, from Käthe Kolwitz

 Have I taught anyone how to do this thing called writing?

 Yes.
-I’m a story coach helping ordinary humans record their lives.
-I’ve worked with amateur writers on projects as short as one to three important moments of a life, or something as ambitious as a full biography of the writer and ancestors that runs several hundred pages.
+I work with amateur writers on projects as short as one to three important moments of a life, or something as ambitious as a full biography of the writer and their ancestors that runs several hundred pages.
+If you’re curious what that it means to Write, Right My Life check out my FAQs page.

 - Introduction to Creative Writing